13 June 2021 7min read

 I hope that this illustrates the importance of being a good citizen in a world of cooperative cancellation.

 Note that this is a very simplistic implementation of the timeout.
 To start, a real implementation would let you return a value from the closure, but besides that it would handle edge cases and inheriting the timeout through the call stack.
-You can see my implementation of it in Baggins/Concurrency.

 Race